ATA disk write cache setting consideration

 Regarding other drives I have no exact experience, but assuming they conform to specifications, in either way they should never lose data.

-#4 Updated by Alexander Motin almost 3 years ago
+#4 Updated by Alexander Motin about 3 years ago

 Richard Kojedzinszky wrote: